-- 262. The configuration of Bell County districts HD 54 and HD 55 dilutes the voting strength of Black and Latino voters. - 263.
-Alternative district configurations in Bell County are possible in which Black and Latino voters constitute the majority of eligible voters and would be able to elect their candidates of choice. - 264.
-Black and Latino voters in Bell County are politically cohesive. - 265.
-Anglo voters in Bell County vote as a bloc to usually defeat the candidates preferred by Black and Latino voters. - 266.
-Black and Latino voters in Bell County suffer from a history of discrimination and socioeconomic disparities that reduce their ability to equally participate in the political process.
+- Plaintiffs incorporate by reference all preceding paragraphs as if fully set forth 309. herein. - 310.
+The configuration of Bell County districts HD 54 and HD 55 dilutes the voting strength of Black and Latino voters. - 311.
+Alternative district configurations in Bell County are possible in which Black and Latino voters constitute the majority of eligible voters and would be able to elect their candidates of choice. - 312.
+Black and Latino voters in Bell County are politically cohesive. - Anglo voters in Bell County vote as a bloc to usually defeat the candidates preferred 313. by Black and Latino voters. - Black and Latino voters in Bell County suffer from a history of discrimination and socioeconomic disparities that reduce their ability to equally participate in the political process.
 The totality of circumstances shows that these voters suffer from vote dilution under the configuration of HD 54 and 55 in Plan H2316.